 Plan B was flying to Seattle (where there were no travel restrictions for me at that time) and crossing the land border to Canada either by Seb getting special permission to travel into the USA (exceptions were being made for crossing the closed border for compassionate reasons) or somehow I would get up to and cross the border by myself.
 Handling 2 huge suitcases and 2 cats crossing the border didn’t seem like a whole lot of fun to me but I would do it if need be.

-Plan C was staying in Thailand, overstaying my visa and being with the cats.
+Plan C was staying in Thailand, overstaying my visa, and being with the cats.

 Plan D was seeing if we could find a Candian heading to Vancouver to see if we could get them to take the cats for us to Vancouver and Seb would meet them at the airport.

-Plan E was heading to Australia (where my family is and just waiting I could travel to Canada ) and shipping the cats as unaccompanied baggage to Canada and just swallow the expense).
+Plan E was heading to Australia (where my family is and just waiting for I could travel to Canada ) and shipping the cats as unaccompanied baggage to Canada and just swallowing the expense).
 We found out that Plan E (me heading to Australia while we shipped the cats to Canada) was no longer an option because airlines were no longer shipping animals as unaccompanied baggage people due to the precarious situation.
 Plan E became me going to Australia and having a friend look after the cats in Thailand until such a time as we could reunite.
 This was the least desirable option.
 The idea of leaving my cats for goodness knows how long seemed like the most difficult thing although a dear friend did offer to help me with that if needed.

 One day passed and nothing from the embassy, two days passed and still nothing.
 On the third day, I got a reply from the embassy.
 They told me that I didn’t need a letter because I was exempt from the travel restrictions.
 I asked if they could give me a letter anyway and they replied that they could not as these letters were only for those people who were not already exempt and that if there were any problems during check-in, I should ask the airline to contact the Canadian embassy ICE liaison who would give the go-ahead or not.

 This felt like progress and a huge victory.
 I called customer service to try to explain all of this, but it was extremely hard to communicate and they were stuck trying to liaise between me and Bangkok airport.
 I decided to take matters into my own hands and go and talk to the airline directly at Bangkok airport and do a dummy run of checking in.
 The idea of turning up on the morning of my flight with two cats and no house to come back to did feel a little scary.
 So, that’s what I did.
-I went to the airport and spoke to the gatekeeper of all of this, was able to show her my paperwork and she was prepared to work with me and actually read what I had, she checked with the Candian Embassy who said that they would let me in!
+I went to the airport and spoke to the gatekeeper about all of this, was able to show her my paperwork and she was prepared to work with me and actually read what I had, she checked with the Canadian Embassy who said that they would let me in!
 I resisted the urge to say “SEE!!!
 I told you I was allowed to Canada and headed home with a little more confidence.

 That was the night of the 26th of March.
 I had a lot to do in the next 5 days before the 1st of April.
-I had to have the shippers come around and pack up my house and do all the paperwork associated with that, we had to have the cats picked up for the visit to the airport animal quarantine to get their export permits as well as their health checks.
+I had to have the shippers come around and pack up my house and do all the paperwork associated with that, we had to have the cats picked up for the visit to the airport animal quarantine to get their export permits as well their health checks.
 I had to get the last bits and pieces sold, I had to get Seb’s computer dismantled and go to the ice rink and get his hockey locker emptied (which I managed to do on the last day of the shopping malls being opened) while hoping that ANA would not cancel the precious flight or that Thailand would not stop flights altogether.

 I am happy to report that the last few days went well and time even lagged a little bit.
 I was not able to say a proper in-person goodbye to dear friends or to my favorite Bangkok haunts but I was just so pleased to get on that flight even though I was terrified for the cats and the journey they would need to do.
 There were tears of joy as I collected them from oversized baggage in Vancouver.
 Reuniting with Seb at the airport was the best, we drove to our new house which was already feeling pretty homely.
 Seb had purchased some essentials and Seb’s parents have lent us some bits and pieces to keep us going until our shipping arrives and bought some pantry essentials and some non-essentials including lots of vegan ice creams.

 I can’t help but wonder how much more challenging it must be for people who are displaced for much scarier reasons like war or natural disasters and for very long periods of time perhaps even years and then finally when they do escape to the safe space they have so many barriers and face so much discrimination.
 This whole thing has been a very good opportunity to check my privilege and also be grateful for what I have.
-I’ve also been thinking about how having space with a balcony for some fresh air and some savings so I can self-isolate without having to worry right now and work from home is also privilege.
+I’ve also been thinking about how having space with a balcony for some fresh air and some savings so I can self-isolate without having to worry right now and working from home is also a privilege.
 As I scroll through my social media, I see the impact that these lockdowns are having on marginalized and oppressed people.
-I can’t help but wonder about those people who live in households that are abusive and how being able go to school, or work or just step outside to escape a very tense home atmosphere is not possible for now and perhaps some time.
-Gratitude, compassion, and empathy for others is so important and I hope that I remember this if and when life goes back to normal.
+I can’t help but wonder about those people who live in households that are abusive and how being able to go to school, or work or just step outside to escape a very tense home atmosphere is not possible for now and perhaps some time.
+Gratitude, compassion, and empathy for others are so important and I hope that I remember this if and when life goes back to normal.

 I also want to let you know that while I have focussed on my experience in all of this, Seb although not with me was trying everything he could to try to help from his end as well.
 He certainly was not just sitting in Canada twiddling his thumbs.
 Indeed, if he had not been supportive I am sure there would have been a lot more tears.
-Without a doubt this problem was sorted out through collaboration and the miracles of modern technology.
+Without a doubt, this problem was sorted out through collaboration and the miracles of modern technology.